ai-model-match/backend/README.md

 - If you activate the first Flow, indipendently of its Pct, it will be set to 100%.
 - If you activate a Flow with a specific Pct, other active Flows will be adapted to cover 100% (equally distributed).
 - If you deactivate a Flow that served a specific Pct, other active Flows will be adapted to cover 100% (equally distributed).
+- If you start the Rollout Strategy, but deactivate all Flows, the RS will be marked completed as soon as possible.

 ### Picker Rules
 - You cannot send a request to a not active Use Case.